ConlanMcNamee/yummly_example/README.md

 ##Building the application
 Download or clone the basic setup [here](https://github.com/ConlanMcNamee/yummly_example/tree/setup)

-If you would like to see the final product it can be found [here](https://github.com/ConlanMcNamee/yummly_exmample/tree/yummly).
+If you would like to see the final product clone from the master repository above.

 Using your selected IDE, open the folder containing the basic setup.